esaillar/emmanuelle-saillard/resume.md

  <td markdown="1">
  - Inria recruitment Jury (2022)
  - In charge of the scientific mediation for the Inria Bordeaux Sud-Ouest Research Center (since 2021)
- - Treasurer of AGOS (Association de Gestion des Œuvres Sociales) at Inria Bordeaux research center and member of AGOS national (since 2018)
+ - Treasurer of AGOS (Association de Gestion des Œuvres Sociales) at Inria Bordeaux research center and member of AGOS national (2018-2023)
  - Member of the Commission de délégation (delegation, postdoc, cordi-s) (since 2019)
  </td>
    </div>